MBB232/openshot-qt/doc/profiles.rst

 Once you restart OpenShot, you will see your custom profile appear in the list of Profiles.

 By reversing the values for 'width' and 'height', you can create a vertical profile.
-The line 'progressive' is a binary value.
+The line 'progressive' is a  boolean value.
-Set 1 for Progressive or 2 for interlaced.
+Set 1 for Progressive or 0 for interlaced.

 While there is a line for "colorspace", this is currently not supported.